 Norwich Theatre is fiercely committed to working with the wide range of communities in the region.
 Our Learning and Participation team is involved in arranging and steering a host of cross-community initiatives.

-Theatre Cares is a participatory programme for those living with dementia, their family and carers.
+A participatory programme for those living with dementia, their family and carers.
 It provides a safe space for people to have fun through one-off activities led by experienced practitioners.
 Each one is very relaxed and set to a leisurely pace with a small number of participants.
 They take place at Stage Two.

 Norwich Theatre is one of six venues nationwide working on this project in partnership with the Royal Shakespeare Company.
 The idea is to encourage more adults to connect to theatre through co-productions, workshops, subsidised tickets and trips to see productions.
 Initiatives that have already happened include a pop-up stall on Norwich Market to encourage people to find out more about the Bard (pictured), a play Palm To Palm created by refugees, asylum seekers and members of the LGBTQ community, and a music group.